EV4EU/ov2xmp/README.md

     - The function parameters can be determined by checking the corresponding class inside `ocpp.v16.call`.
 For the Reset command, the parameters are derived from the `ResetPayload` class.
 This class has the `type` attribute, therefore we define the corresponding argument.
     - Inside the function, we define the entire logic of the OCPP command and make all the Django ORM calls.
 Note that in the end we must return a specific dictionary: `{"status": XXX}`, where `XXX` is whatever output we need to return.

-2. Next, we have to add a REST API endpoint to the Flask server of the CSMS (this is utilised by Django to initiate actions towards the OCPP server and the ChargePoint objects).
-In particular, under the CSMS REST API comment section of the `dashboard/management/commands/central_system_v16.py` file, create a new function, like this:
+2. Next, we have to add a REST API endpoint to the Sanic server of the CSMS (this is utilised by Django to initiate actions towards the OCPP server and the ChargePoint objects).
+In particular, under the CSMS REST API comment section of the `ov2xmp/csms.py` file, create a new function, like this:

     ```python
     # Reset (hard or soft)
-    @app.route("/ocpp/reset/<chargepoint_id>", methods=["POST"])
+    @app.route("/ocpp16/reset/<chargepoint_id:str>", methods=["POST"])
-    async def reset(chargepoint_id):
+    async def reset(request: Request, chargepoint_id: str):
-        if chargepoint_id in CHARGEPOINTS_V16 and request.json is not None:
+        if chargepoint_id in app.ctx.CHARGEPOINTS_V16 and request.json is not None:
             resetType = request.json["reset_type"]
-            result = await CHARGEPOINTS_V16[chargepoint_id].reset(resetType)
+            result = await app.ctx.CHARGEPOINTS_V16[chargepoint_id].reset(resetType)
-            return jsonify(result)
+            return json(result)
         else:
-            return jsonify({"status": "Charge Point does not exist"})
+            return json({"status": "Charge Point does not exist"})
     ```

     Some notes:
     - Start with a comment that refers to the OCPP command name
     - The `@app.route()` decorator defines the URL of the new OCPP command.
-It must follow the following format: `/ocpp/XXX/<chargepoint_id>`, where `XXX` is the name of the OCPP command.
-Always the method is POST and all parameters are provided in the JSON payload, except the `chargepoint_id`, which is defined in the URL.
+It must follow the following format: `/ocpp16/XXX/<chargepoint_id>` (replace `ocpp16` with `ocpp201` if writing an endpoint for 2.0.1), where `XXX` is the name of the OCPP command.
+Always the method is POST and all parameters are provided in the JSON payload, except the `chargepoint_id`, which is always defined in the URL.
-    - At the beginning, the check `if chargepoint_id in CHARGEPOINTS_V16 and request.json is not None` is always performed.
-If successful, the parameters are extracted from `request.json` and the corresponding function that we implemented in step 1 is called.
+    - At the beginning, the check `if chargepoint_id in app.ctx.CHARGEPOINTS_V16 and request.json is not None` is always performed.
+If successful, the parameters are extracted from `request.json` and the corresponding function that we implemented in step 1 is awaited.

 3. Next, create a celery task that calls the REST API endpoint previously defined.
 To do that, define a function inside `api/tasks.py` like this:

     ```python
     @shared_task()
-    def ocpp_reset_task(chargepoint_id, reset_type):
+    def ocpp16_reset_task(chargepoint_id, reset_type):
-        message = requests.post("http://localhost:5688/ocpp/reset/" + chargepoint_id, json={"reset_type": reset_type}).json()
+        message = requests.post("http://localhost:9000/ocpp16/reset/" + chargepoint_id, json={"reset_type": reset_type}).json()
         send_task_update(message)
         return message
     ```

     Some notes:
     - It always start with the `@shared_task()` decorator.
     - Note the function name.
-It starts with `ocpp_`, then the OCPP command name follows, and it ends with `_task`.
+It always starts with `ocpp16_` or `ocpp201_`, then the OCPP command name follows, and it ends with `_task`.
     - All command parameters are provided in the function arguments (e.g., `reset_type`)
     - Command parameters are transfered to the CSMS service via the `json` argument of the `requests.post()` function.
     - At the end, the command respond is provided to the `send_task_update()`, which broadcasts the results via Django Channels.